Role of the Manager

-The roles of the ARCC include:
+The duties of the ARCC include:

-- reviewing significant financial reporting issues and judgements so as to ensure the integrity of the financial statements of AA REIT and any announcements relating to its financial performance;
+- reviewing the significant financial reporting issues and judgements so as to ensure the integrity of the financial statements of AA REIT and any announcements relating to its financial performance;

 - making recommendations to the Board on the proposals to the Unitholders on the appointment, re-appointment and removal of the external auditors and approving the remuneration and terms of engagement of the external auditors; and

 The external valuations are conducted by independent professional valuers who have the appropriate recognised professional qualifications and recent experience in the location and category of properties being valued.
-The valuers are changed every two years to provide independent and fresh perspectives to the valuation process.
+The valuers are changed at least once every two years to provide independent and fresh perspectives to the valuation process.
 The valuers have substantially considered all known information which included the effect of the COVID-19 pandemic situation, as at the date of valuation into their valuation assessment.

-In performing its duties, the ARCC had met the external auditors without the presence of Management once during the year and confirmed that they had full access to and received full co-operation and support from the Management.
+- In performing its duties, the ARCC had met the external auditors without the presence of Management once during the year and confirmed that they had full access to and received full co-operation and support from the Management.